min69u/Reforestation/README.md

-## An apple a day keeps the bullies away.
-If you throw it hard enough.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.